psbhlw/sublime-text-z80asm/z80asm/README.md

 #### Build system

-Sublime Text 2 build system is defined in the `z80asm.sublime-build` file (`Z80Asm > Settings > Build settings...`).
-This definition file will run an appropriate script for Windows/Linux/OSX system, it also defines `Run` and `Build and Run` actions.
+Sublime Text build system is defined in the `z80asm.sublime-build` file (`Z80Asm > Settings > Build settings...`).
+This definition file will run an appropriate script for Windows/Linux/OSX system.
+It also defines `Run` and `Build and Run` actions.

 You can specify a path to assembler by `Z80Asm > Settings > Build script...` menu.
-The included script (`Z80Asm > Settings > Build script...`) do a search for `make.bat`/`make.sh` script in the project folder.
-If it is found - call it (in this case you don't have to specify a path to assembler), otherwise run the assembler against the current file.
+The included script (`Z80Asm > Settings > Build script...`) performs a search for a `make.bat`/`make.sh` script in the project folder.
+If the script is found, it will be called (in this case you don't have to specify a path to assembler), otherwise assembler will run against the current file.
 Included script also removes the `.out` file which is often redundant.
 If you need this file - comment out the removal.

 #### Emulator support

 You can specify a path to emulator by `Z80Asm > Settings > Emul script...` menu.
-The included script attempts to do a search for `emul.bat`/`emul.sh` script in the project folder.
-If it is found - call it (in this case you don't have to specify a path to emulator), otherwise run the emulator with `%asm_name%.sna` parameter or, if `.sna` is absent, with `.spg`/`.trd`/`.scl`/`.tap` parameters.
-So, to make things work, you must put `emul.bat` or `emul.sh` script into the project folder or your source file must create .sna/.spg/.trd/.scl/.tap with the same base name (hello.a80 -> hello.sna).
+The included script attempts to do a search for an `emul.bat`/`emul.sh` script in the project folder.
+If the script is found, it will be called (in this case you don't have to specify a path to emulator), otherwise the emulator will run with `%asm_name%.sna` parameter or, if `.sna` is absent, with `.spg`/`.trd`/`.scl`/`.tap` parameters.
+So, to make things work, you must put the `emul.bat` or `emul.sh` script into the project folder, or your source file must create .sna/.spg/.trd/.scl/.tap with the same base name (hello.a80 -> hello.sna).

 #### Snippets